gwleuverink/lockdown/docs/configuration.md

 <br />

-As you can see a guard always consists of a name and two keys; a driver definition and optional arguments passed to that driver.
+As you can see a guard always consists of a name and a driver definition, and based on the driver chosen some additional values which are injected into the driver implementation.
 Read on for more information on the available drivers Lockdown ships with.

 ## The config driver
 The config driver is the easiest to get started with.
 Using this driver lockdown authentication requests are validated against an array of user credentials which are passed inside of the guard's arguments.
 Let's say you'd want to define a new guard with the name `my-custom-guard` using the config driver.
 You'd go about it as follows: